-As January rolls around, enthusiasm for setting weight loss goals lingers in the air.
-This year, no matter what avenue you choose to take, I encourage you to practice mindfulness in reaching you and your dog’s wellness goals.
+Is weight loss one of your goals for this year?
+No matter what avenue you take, I encourage you to practice mindfulness in reaching you and your dog’s wellness goals.

 Choose a Strategy that Works for You